DC Defenders: Market overview

 Defenders fans have taken up a tradition of assembling beer snakes out of empty beer containers.
-The snake constructed at the March 8, 2020 game vs the St. Louis BattleHawks ended up spanning several rows, including a contribution from former Commissioner Oliver Luck.
+The snake constructed at the March 8, 2020, game vs the St. Louis Battlehawks ended up spanning several rows, including a contribution from then-Commissioner Oliver Luck.

 In the 2023 season opener against the Seattle Sea Dragons, fans threw lemons onto the field after stadium security personnel confiscated several attempts at making a beer snake, delaying the game for a few minutes.
 This prompted the Defenders to discuss the issue with Audi Field security and set new guidelines that allowed the beer snake to return during the next home game on March 5.